MINT: Multiplier-less INTeger Quantization for Energy Efficient Spiking Neural Networks

-We propose \textbf{M}ultiplier-less \textbf{INT}eger (MINT) quantization, an efficient uniform quantization scheme for the weights and membrane potentials in spiking neural networks (SNNs).
-Unlike prior SNN quantization works, MINT quantizes the memory-hungry membrane potentials to extremely low bit-width (2-bit) to significantly reduce the total memory footprint.
-Additionally, MINT quantization shares the quantization scale between the weights and membrane potentials, eliminating the need for multipliers and floating arithmetic units, which are required by the standard uniform quantization.
-Experimental results demonstrate that our proposed method achieves accuracy that matches other state-of-the-art SNN quantization works while outperforming them on total memory footprint and hardware cost at deployment time.
-For instance, 2-bit MINT VGG-16 achieves 48.6\% accuracy on TinyImageNet (+0.28\% from the full-precision baseline) with approximately 93.8\% reduction in total memory footprint from the full-precision model; meanwhile, our model reduces area by 93\% and dynamic power by 98\% compared to other SNN quantization counterparts.
+{ \bf Abstract--- We propose Multiplier-less INTeger (MINT) quantization, a uniform quantization scheme that efficiently compresses weights and membrane potentials in spiking neural networks (SNNs).
+Unlike previous SNN quantization methods, MINT quantizes memory-intensive membrane potentials to an extremely low precision (2-bit), significantly reducing the memory footprint.
+MINT also shares the quantization scaling factor between weights and membrane potentials, eliminating the need for multipliers required in conventional uniform quantization.
+Experimental results show that our method matches the accuracy of full-precision models and other state-of-the-art SNN quantization techniques while surpassing them in memory footprint reduction and hardware cost efficiency at deployment.
+For example, 2-bit MINT VGG-16 achieves 90.6\% accuracy on CIFAR-10, with roughly 93.8\% reduction in memory footprint from the full-precision model and 90\% reduction in computation energy compared to vanilla uniform quantization at deployment.\footnote{Code is available at {\href{https://github.com/Intelligent-Computing-Lab-Yale/MINT-Quantization}{https://github.com/Intelligent-Computing-Lab-Yale/MINT-Quantization}}}}